devRudo/ipl-data/README.md

 > $ node -v
 > $ npm -v

-## After installing node js in your system just run the project by running following command:
+## After installing node js in your system just clone this project into your system and then run the project by running following command in your cloned directory:

 > $ npm run start